ahariharan95/phish_analytics/index.md

 The main components of this project include the dataset and the shiny app.
 The dataset we created comprises of 31 variables and 30,883 observations including data such as dates, shows, tours, locations, venues, ratings, tracks.
 The shiny app has two parts, "Find a Show" and "Show Map", which allow users to create their own virtual concerts and to explore already occurred shows, locations, and venues.

+**phanalytix.csv: Original Dataset**

+The dataset we created is comprised of 31 variables and more than 30,000 observations.
+We wrote more than 500 lines of code to gather, clean, and arrange the data in a neat and readable csv file.
+The [dataset](https://github.com/ahariharan95/phish_analytics/blob/master/phanalytix.csv) is uploaded on the [github repository](https://github.com/ahariharan95/phish_analytics) for this page.

 **Phanalytix: Shiny App**

 Phanalytix is a tool to help new users explore the band or Phish fans to figure out what show to listen to next.
 The research and data collection that went into creating the app helped uncover some interesting information.
 There are many resources out there that archive phish shows and analyze trends, but Phanalytix seeks to create applications for all this data, making it interactive and insightful.